 Now you all know I’m not perfect and very capable of mishaps in the kitchen.
 Who knew?
 Do any of you have a kitchen story to tell?

 We’re getting geared up for our church camp-out this weekend and guess what?
 They’re calling for rain…all weekend!
 I sure hope the forecast prediction changes before then.
 There’s still time!
 Right?
-These yummy Pumpkin Chip Muffins will make a great camping breakfast with a hot cup of coffee on a crisp fall morning.
+These yummy pumpkin chocolate chip muffins will make a great camping breakfast with a hot cup of coffee on a crisp fall morning.
 In fact, I froze some of these for the trip. :)

 These muffins are loaded with this pumpkin pie spice and mini chocolate chips.
 The combination of pumpkin and chocolate is delicious, and they are so moist.
 Have you tried it yet?
 If not, don’t wait too much longer.
 You’re gonna love it!

-Pumpkin Chip Muffins – they’re a good thing. :)
+Pumpkin Chocolate Chip Muffins – they’re a good thing. :)

 - 4 eggs